iamhosseindhv/AfterMe/README.md

 # After Me 🌍 🕊
 Some people may call it online testament.
 I don't.

 Whatever you write/upload on this app, will be kept private as long as you are alive.
 After you (hence the app is called AfterMe), only those who have been granted a key by you can access your data.
-The app has procedures to prevent trusted people to access your data while you're still alive.
+The app has procedures to prevent trusted people accessing your data while you're still alive.

 ## Author - Contact
 Hossein Dehnokhalaji